Mark Carney, ex-Bank of Canada governor, launches bid to replace Trudeau

 Poilievre reprised that theme in response to Carney’s announcement on Thursday, once again linking the Liberal leader to the unpopular Trudeau government, as well as the left-wing New Democratic Party (NDP).

-“Carbon Tax Carney supported hiking the NDP-Liberal tax on gas, heat & groceries,” Poilievre wrote on the social media platform X on Thursday.
+“Carbon Tax Carney supported hiking the NDP-Liberal tax on gas, heat [and] groceries,” Poilievre wrote on the social media platform X on Thursday.
 “Just.
 Like.
 Justin.”

 The Conservatives also rejected the idea that Carney is an outsider, noting in a statement that he served as an economic adviser to the Liberal government under Trudeau.